 Nov.
 10-11: Memphis, TN, Music, history, and food; meet with researchers from the Mississippi River Project at the University of Memphis

 Nov.
-12 Transit by van or bus to Helena, Arkansas, meet up with John Ruskie of Quapaw Outfitters
+12 Transit by bus to Helena, Arkansas, meet up with John Ruskie of Quapaw Outfitters

 Nov.
 13 – 19 Canoeing on the lower Mississippi with Quapaw Outfitters; Blues Country; paddling approx. 120 miles in 7 days.